English

 English for International Students (EIS)

 The university offers advanced-level English courses to assist students in improving their reading and writing skills up to a level of proficiency for participation in other courses at Whitworth University.
-These courses require students to use an integrated set of skills for critical thinking, analytic reasoning, problem-solving, and written communication.
+These courses require students to use an integrated set of skills for critical thinking, analytic reasoning, problem solving and written communication.
 Each EIS course carries three semester credits and is creditable toward graduation.

 EIS Courses